SecureHats/security-copilot/README.md

 ![logo](./images/sh-banner.png)
 =========

-This repository contains lessons as part of the Security CoPilot Walk trough series.
-The series is a starting point for anyone that is willing to master the skills of creating custom Plugins for Microsoft Security CoPilot.
+This repository contains lessons as part of the Microsoft CoPilot for Security walk trough series.
+The series is a starting point for anyone willing to master the skills of creating custom Plugins for Microsoft Security CoPilot.

-We will start with a very basic plugin and throughout the lessons advance to more difficult scenario's
+We will start with a very basic plugin and throughout the lessons advance to the more difficult scenarios

 ## Table of Contents